© State of Western Australia (Department of Primary Industries and Regional Development, WA)

-A wide range of native and introduced herbaceous broadleaf plants, and some native tree species.
+A wide range of native and introduced herbaceous broadleaf plants, including pasture and weed species and some native tree species.

-Wingless grasshoppers damage crops and pastures by chewing leaves and stems.
+Wingless grasshoppers damage crops,pastures and young plantations by chewing leaves and stems.

 Most damage by wingless grasshoppers to pastures occurs in mid-summer and autumn, following moderately dry years.
 Preferential feeding on the legume component of improved pastures can damage newly established areas so severely that re-sowing is necessary.

 Wingless grasshopper impacts on saplings and young plantations include defoliation, stem damage, branch dieback and loss of form.
 Damage is more prevalent during drought where trees provide an alternative source of moist foliage and bark for grasshopper feeding.

 - Tear-shaped egg pods containing about 12 eggs are laid into the soil.

 - Eggs diapause during winter and hatch in mid to late spring.

 - Nymphs develop through 5 instars and become adults in mid-December to early January.